bytecode-mike/docker-b00t/README.md

 As alternative to the command line you can use the bash script named *start-myapp.bash* located in the *.../src/main/bash* directory.

+### NodeJS an dBower

+The front-end uses [Node.js](https://nodejs.org) and [bower](http://bower.io/) to claim the java-script related resources.
+The javascript resources required in the user interface are declared in the _bower.json_ file.
+This resources are claimed from the remote repositories and stored in the directory .../static/bower_components, the bower is instructed to do this with the file .bower.json.
+You can use  "bower update" command if you want to update the javascript dependencies.
+The the directory .../static/bower_components contains already all the requires resources, so the "bower update" command is optional.

 # Scripts

 The directory *.../src/main/bash* contains a set of useful scripts:

+* connet-to-local-repository.bash - it connect to the file-based docker registry.
+Use it to inspect the way how the docker images get stored in a repository.
+The image is located on _/var/lib/registry/docker/registry/v2/repositories_.
 * connet-to-mysql.bash - it connects to the MySQL running docker container.
 Use it to login in to the MySQl container, you can use the [mysql cli](https://dev.mysql.com/doc/refman/5.5/en/mysql.html) to inspect the database content.
 * connet-to-mywebapp.bash - it connects to the docker image that run the webapp.
 * purge-all-containers.bash - will stop and remove all the running docker containers.